Current Role of Nuclear Power

 We took a look at our energy landscape and saw a way to make it better.
 To make it smarter, cleaner, safer and cost competitive.

-In the U.S. today there are 99 operating nuclear power reactors with a total installed capacity of about 100 GWe.
+In the U.S. today there are 98 operating nuclear power reactors with a total installed capacity of about 100 GWe.
 This represents about 10 percent of U.S. electrical generating resources.
-However, the high reliability and base load status of these plants results in a contribution of about 20 percent of the actual U.S. electricity generation.
+However, the high reliability and baseload status of these plants results in a contribution of about 20 percent of the actual U.S. electricity generation.

 The contribution of nuclear to clean, reliable electricity is threatened by the approaching, inevitable retirement of existing reactors.
 NRC licenses expire and reactor retirements begin in 2029.
 All currently operating plants will retire by 2050.

-Despite the advantages of high reliability, competitive generating costs, and low environmental impact, the potential for new builds in the U.S. of GWe scale, conventional plants is not very promising, especially for utilities in unregulated markets.
-This hesitance is due to inherently uncertain licensing and construction costs and durations, and perceived health and environmental risks.
+Despite the advantages of high reliability, competitive generating costs, and low environmental impact, the potential, in the U.S., for new large scale nuclear plant builds is not very promising, especially for utilities in unregulated markets.
+This hesitance is due to uncertainty in licensing, construction costs and durations, as well as perceived environmental risks.